 Challenging and inspiring students worldwide

-- The curriculum is international in philosophy and approach, but can be tailored to local contexts
+- The curriculum is international in philosophy and approach but can be tailored to local contexts

 The four stages lead seamlessly from primary to secondary and pre-university years.
 Each stage builds on the learners’ development from the previous one, but can also be offered separately.
-Similarly, each syllabus adopts a ‘spiral’ approach, building on previous learning to help advance students study.
+Similarly, each syllabus adopts a ‘spiral’ approach, building on previous learning to help advance students’ study.
 Our curriculum reflects the latest thinking in each subject area, drawn from expert international research and consultation with schools.

-Knowledge, understanding and higher order thinking skills
+Knowledge, understanding, and higher order thinking skills

-Cambridge programmes combine an emphasis on mastering subjects in depth with the development skills for study and work in the future.
+Canadian programs combine an emphasis on mastering subjects in depth with the development of skills for study and work in the future.
 We value deep subject knowledge as well as the conceptual understanding that helps students make links between different aspects of a subject.
-We also encourage students to develop higher order thinking skills – problem solving, critical thinking, independent research, collaboration and presenting arguments.
+We also encourage students to develop higher-order thinking skills – problem-solving, critical thinking, independent research, collaboration, and presenting arguments.
 These are transferable skills that will last a lifetime, preparing students for their future lives.
 They also make learning enjoyable and rewarding.

-Cambridge Global Perspectives
+Canadian Global Perspectives

 Phuket’s newest international school.